fullstop125/My-Portfolio/README.md

 # Portfolio-app

-> This is a personal portfolio project built with HTML, CSS.
-It's a mobile amd desktop version of the complete portfolio whereby it is responsive.
+> This is a personal portfolio project built with HTML and CSS.
+It is a responsive design for both mobile and desktop.

 ## Built With